 - Shovel Knight not only has its own amiibo, but it's also both the first third-party amiibonote and amiibo for an indie game.

 - Shovel Knight's appearance in his reveal trailer for Road Redemption.
 A bunch of biker thugs destroy police cars and plan on targeting an innocent civilian next, but guess who's not having any of that.
 Cue distinctive trumpet Fanfare, which apparently happens in-universe, as it causes the biker thugs to look behind themselves and see none other than Shovel Knight himself riding out of the smoke caused by their mayhem.
 He proceeds to No-Sell bullets and dispense shovel justice as a rock remix of "Plains of Passage" plays.

 - After being accused of Schedule Slip between Plague of Shadows and Specter Knight's campaign, we finally see why: Specter of Torment is so thoroughly changed from the base Shovel Knight, the levels are remixed, the mechanics are radically different, the bosses are completely changed, and the story shows massive production values, it's effectively an entirely new prequel game dressed up as free DLC.

 - A minor moment, but a moment nonetheless information provided about the game's Body Swap Mode shows that the changes made are rather tasteful.
 On top of that, the level of personalization to what gets swapped means that Shovel Knight may be one of the most LGBT friendly games out there.
 Crosses into Heartwarming a bit.

-- Shovel Knight got to face off against Scrooge McDuck in Screwattack's Death Battle recently.
+- Shovel Knight got to face off against Scrooge McDuck in Screwattack's Death Battle on the second episode of Season 4.
 Sadly, Shovel Knight loses.